 Pack a pair of dress shoes to accompany your formal evening attire.
 Ladies don’t carry very high/sharp stilettos, but good comfortable heels to dance in like wedges.

 Sandals and flip-flops are great leisure shoes.
 Consider flip-flops with thick soles as most foreign terrains are quite rough.
-Also, consider flip-flops with a good grip that you can walk with over a water covered areas without slipping.
+Also, consider flip-flops with a good grip that you can walk with over water covered areas without slipping.
 You’ll see everyone wearing Sandals or Flip-flops during the voyage, check some here.

 31. Water shoes